Long COVID – long-term effects of COVID-19

 The latest findings indicate that people who suffer a severe initial infection with COVID-19 are more likely to suffer long-term consequences.

-In addition, the likelihood of suffering long-term consequences of COVID-19 appears to be higher among people with pre-existing psychological and physical conditions, such as asthma, and among people who are severely overweight (obese).
+In addition, the likelihood of suffering long-term consequences of COVID-19 appears to be higher among people with certain pre-existing conditions and health risks such as diabetes or obesity.

-Factors such as age and gender also influence the development of long COVID.
+Factors such as age and gender also seem to influence the development of long COVID.

 To date, long-term studies of patients with long COVID have been limited.